 If you have experienced the loss of a loved one due to the misdiagnosis, or late diagnosis, of sepsis, you can make a claim for compensation within three years of the date of their death.
 Our specialist medical negligence lawyers will be able to assist you with:

 - Financial compensation to cover pain and suffering, funeral expenses and to cover future financial losses.

 - Obtaining an apology and answers to explain what went wrong.

 TRUE Solicitors will manage your claim on a ‘No win, No fee’ basis, so there is no financial risk to you.
 Our charges to you are dependent upon the individual type of case, and are typically a percentage of the compensation that we obtain for you.
 The charges will be no more than 25 per cent of your compensation amount.

 How do I start a sepsis claim?

-If you believe that you or a loved one has a sepsis claim contact TRUE Solicitors today to speak to a member of our medical negligence team.
+If you believe that you or a loved one has a sepsis claim contact TRUE Solicitors today to speak to a member of our First Response team.
 We offer an initial free, no obligation, assessment of your case.

 Submit Your claim – we will establish who was at fault and submit a claim on your behalf.